thesuhas/CS302-SE-Notes/Unit 3/Software Configuration Management.md

 - Change history is recorded so can revert back to a previous version if necessary.
 - Better conflict resolution.
 - Easier code maintenance and quality monitoring.

+### Build Management

+**Build Management**: Process of creating the application for a release by linking all the relevant source code files and libraries and compiling them, to build the artificats such as binary files and executable files.

+- Could involve finding all the components, compiling, linking and then sanity checking the binary files.
+- Done with tools such as Maven, Apache ANT, Make, etc.
+- Consists of compilation of various files in the **correct** order and then linking them in the **appropriate** order.
+- If source code in a file has not changed, does not need to be recompiled.

+### Install Management

+Software installation is the first interaction that developers have with a new user. **Impactful** in terms of customer experience.
+Failure of an installation will lead to a negative perception.

+- Can also involve interaction with the OS, to get validation of permissions and resources needed and to ensure enforcement of license and registration.

+### Promotion Management

+Changes made by programmer will only be present in the programmer's environment and will be promoted to a central master directory based on promotion policies.
+<br> Promotion will be based on some baselining criteria and will include verification for meeting that criteria.
+Once approved, will be moved to central master directory and will be available to other modules.